Not all background check providers’ turnaround times are comparable. Here are 4 things you can do to speed up completion of your background checks.

 When sizing up a background check provider, it’s important to consider the reliability of its data and how it delivers legally reportable results with maximum possible accuracy.
 Incomplete verification of background check findings can lead to inaccurate, or false-positive, results, which in turn can lead to hiring decisions based on incorrect or non-compliant information.
 Those bad decisions can then lead to damage to the employer’s reputation or even potential legal liability.

 Look into the methods — both technical and human — that any prospective background check provider uses to ensure data accuracy.
 GoodHire, for instance, has developed advanced software that cross-checks numerous databases and filters out data that’s outdated, non-compliant, or questionable, and employs an FCRA-trained, in-house team of quality assurance experts to review results for accuracy.

 An important measure of data reliability is dispute rate — the frequency with which screening subjects challenge the accuracy of information reported in its background checks.
 No background check provider can claim a zero percent rate, because background screening is not a perfect science.
 Generally speaking, however, the lower a vendor’s percentage of successfully disputed reports, the more accurate and reliable its data-retrieval and verification processes will be.
 Background checkers don’t advertise their dispute rates, but may disclose them when asked.
-(For the record, GoodHire’s dispute rate is less than 0.1%, among the lowest in the industry.)
+(For the record, GoodHire’s dispute rate is .05%, among the lowest in the industry.)

 Pricing & Value

 Price is always an important consideration when comparing vendors, but it must always be viewed in light of the value the service provides your company, as well as the available features and tools the vendor offers that improve performance and increase efficiency.
 As with other frequently outsourced services (payroll management, health insurance, etc.), the key is to find a quality provider that meets your needs, in all the jurisdictions where you operate, at a reasonable cost.